agravier/agravier.github.io/etc/notes/ci1-coursera/notes03.md

 #### Answer

 Note that there is no figure on the wiki.
-So I choose to fit the XOM scatterplot.
+So I choose to fit the XOM scatter plot.
 I also don't use the same functions as the instructor, but my version works too.